 The other paddling option from the Banff Canoe Club is to paddle up Forty Mile Creek to Vermilion Lake.
-This is a scenic paddle and gives you the opportunity to practice some tight turns on the small narrow creek.
+This option is a scenic paddle and allows you to practice some tight turns on the small narrow creek.
 On your way back, it is a gentle float downstream right back to the docks.

-The Banff Canoe Club can get busy so it is recommended that you show up early in the day if you want to rent one of their inflatable boards.
-Once you get a board though, the staff will make sure you know how to use it, how to paddle, and will outfit you with PFDs and all necessary gear for your outing.
+The Banff Canoe Club can get busy, so it is recommended that you show up early in the day if you want to rent one of their inflatable boards.
+Once you receive a stand-up paddleboard, though, the staff will make sure you know how to use it, how to paddle, and will outfit you with PFDs and all necessary gear for your outing.
 For more information on rentals through the Canoe Club, visit their website at the Banff Canoe Club.
-Note that on-site stand up paddleboard rentals are new for the 2015 season and the website may not be up to date with this information.
-For current information on rental rates it is best to contact the Canoe Club directly.
+For current information on rental rates, it is best to contact the Canoe Club directly.

 Other Options for Novice Paddlers and Locations to Rent Boards

-Kananaskis Outfitters has stand up paddleboards for rent on Barrier Lake in nearby Kananaskis, Alberta, on weekends during the summer season.
-This is a good introduction to flat-water paddling before you attempt larger outings on the Bow River.
+Kananaskis Outfitters has stand-up paddleboards for rent on Barrier Lake in nearby Kananaskis, Alberta, on weekends during the summer season.
+This area is an excellent introduction to flat-water paddling before you attempt larger outings on the Bow River.
 Barrier Lake will also test your skills if it’s windy while you are there.
 Expect small waves and white caps that will challenge the most experienced paddler if conditions are not calm.

-All information on renting boards and other boats from Kananaskis Outfitters can be found on their website.
+All information on renting boards and other boats from Kananaskis Outfitters are on their website.
 It’s always wise to call in advance as well to ensure that the lakeside rentals are open on the day that you plan to visit.

 SUP Touring on the Bow River

-Park a second vehicle here or stash a bike for a quick ride back to your car.
+You can park a second vehicle here or stash a bike for a quick ride back to your car.
 To bike back, follow Vermillion Lakes Drive and the Legacy Trail past the Vermillion Lakes to the Highway 1A turnoff.
-After that it is a short ride on the highway back to your vehicle.
+After that, it is a short ride on the highway back to your vehicle.

-This section of river is scenic and great for beginners.
-There are a couple of sharp corners with sweepers near the put in spot but after the first 20 minutes, the outing quickly turns into a float trip and you’ll have to paddle if you don’t want to spend four hours on the river.
+This section of the river is scenic and great for beginners.
+There are a couple of sharp corners with sweepers near the put-in spot, but after the first 20 minutes, the outing quickly turns into a float trip, and you’ll have to paddle if you don’t want to spend four hours on the river.

-For a good intermediate “trail”, start at the end of the Banff Golf Course or below Bow Falls in downtown Banff, and paddle to nearby Canmore in a 14-mile trip.
-Full information on what to expect from this stretch along with put in and take out directions can be found on the Parks Canada website.
+For an intermediate “trail,” start at the end of the Banff Golf Course or below Bow Falls in downtown Banff, and paddle to nearby Canmore in a 14-mile trip.
+Full information on what to expect from this stretch along with put-in and take out directions are on the Parks Canada website.
 The site says to expect a four-hour paddle, but it only took us two hours to do the run in kayaks.

-Advanced SUP paddlers can also run the full stretch from Lake Louise to Banff or Canmore (portaging around Bow Falls in Banff) with full information found on the Parks Canada website.
+Advanced SUP paddlers can also run the full stretch from Lake Louise to Banff or Canmore (portaging around Bow Falls in Banff) with complete information found on the Parks Canada website.

 A great video of the Lake Louise to Canmore run by stand up paddleboard can be found here at SUP Bow River Expedition – Down by the River by Milky Chance.
 If this video doesn’t get you packing your bags for a paddle trip to the Rockies, nothing else I write will.